 International candidates are expected to have educational qualifications of a standard equivalent to those outlined above.
 In addition, where such candidates are non-native speakers of the English language, they must satisfy the University of their competency in the English language.
 For further information on international applications click here

 How to Apply and Closing Dates

 There are two parts to the application process.
 Both parts must be completed for your application to be valid and to be eligible for interview.

 Applications MUST be submitted online at www.pac.ie with course code DC906.
-It is strongly recommended that you send required documentation to the PAC application Centre by registered post to be received by no later than Friday 12th May 2017 as DCU cannot accept responsibility for incomplete applications.
+It is strongly recommended that you upload the required documentation e.g. academic transcripts, parchments, certificate etc to your PAC application no later than Friday 2nd March 2018.
+Failure to do so sill render ineligibility to be called for interview.
+DCU cannot accept responsibility for incomplete applications.

-The following supplementary form must be fully completed and returned directly to Postgraduate Administrator, MSc.
+The following supplementary form must be fully completed and returned directly to Janice Horgan, Postgraduate Administrator, MSc.
 Guidance Counselling Programme, School of Education Studies, DCU, Glasnevin, Dublin 9.

 (Applicants do not need to complete the personal statement on PAC as this requirement is fulfilled on the supplementary form.)